Blog

 The Conservative Government moved cautiously on this, though.
 In 2021 the ‘model contract’ that landlords are encouraged to use when creating tenancies was re-issued with a clause requiring consent for pets to be the default position and for landlords to object in writing within 28 days of a written pet request from a tenant giving ‘a good reason’.

-However, as the Model Tenancy Agreement is not compulsory, the original Renters’ Rights Bill will turn this ‘model’ into law for all assured private tenancies.
+However, as the Model Tenancy Agreement is not compulsory, the original Renters’ Rights Act will turn this ‘model’ into law for all assured private tenancies.

 At Total Landlord we understand that many landlords worry about the additional wear and tear that pets can cause.
 That’s why we are introducing pet damage protection.
 Our new product helps protect your property against damage caused by your tenants’ pets, so that you can rent to pet owners without paying out of your pocket for costly repairs.